There are two main types of OTTR websites:

 8. Enroll your repository for OTTR updates (Not required but highly encouraged)

-This OTTR templates (https://github.com/jhudsl/OTTR_Template_Website) are always a work in progress.
+These OTTR templates (https://github.com/jhudsl/OTTR_Template_Website or https://github.com/jhudsl/OTTR_Template) are always a work in progress.
 We are working on adding more features and smoothing out bugs as we go.
 This is also why your feedback is greatly appreciated.

 When updates are made to files that aren’t specific to the course content but instead run checks and other processes in the original repository, pull requests are filed automatically to any downstream repositories made from this template.

-To enroll in these automatic update pull requests, the new course’s repository name will need to be added to this file in the OTTR website template
+To enroll in these automatic update pull requests, the new course’s repository name will need to be added to the relevant OTTR template sync file.
+See Which file should you edit section for links to the file you want

 • Add your repository’s name where it says #NEW REPO HERE#.
 Be careful to indent the same amount as the other repositories listed.